 Over the years, D&G have personified their brand by selectively utilising celebrity endorsements from A-listers such as Emma Watson, Scarlett Johansson and Kylie Minogue.
 This has given D&G leverage to create a personality that is analogous with these public figures.

-Old Spice are an amazing example of a brand that went from not having much of a personality at all, to having a vibrant and unmistakeable persona.
-Old Spice have adopted a masculine, tough yet humorous theme throughout all of their recent advertising campaigns.
+Old Spice is an amazing example of a brand that went from not having much of a personality at all, to having a vibrant and unmistakable persona.
+Old Spice has adopted a masculine, tough yet humorous theme throughout all of their recent advertising campaigns.